Debra Wilson: Video games

-Wilson has voiced many video game characters, such as her role as Grace Walker in Wolfenstein II: The New Colossus and her role as Cere Junda in Star Wars Jedi: Fallen Order.
+Wilson has voiced many video game characters, such as her role as Grace Walker in Wolfenstein II: The New Colossus and her role as Cere Junda in Star Wars Jedi: Fallen Order and its sequel Star Wars Jedi: Survivor.
 She also appeared in Call of Duty: Modern Warfare as General Lyons.
-Her other video game voice work includes The Outer Worlds, Gears 5, Wolfenstein: Youngblood, Rage 2, Days Gone and Far Cry New Dawn.
+Her other video game voice work includes The Outer Worlds, Gears 5, Wolfenstein: Youngblood, Rage 2, Days Gone, Fallout: New Vegas, Fallout 76, and Far Cry New Dawn.
 She is the voice of Draka in World of Warcraft: Shadowlands.
 She is the voice of Savathûn in Destiny 2 and the Harbinger in Halo Infinite.
+She also plays The Doctor in Death Stranding 2.
+More recently, she voiced Sifuu in Palia and The Houndmaster in Dead by Daylight.

 Personal life

 Wilson married writer and director Cliff Skelton in April 2006.
-They separated in 2010 citing irreconcilable differences.
+They separated in 2010, citing irreconcilable differences.